ihavenotomatoes/Yggdrasil-ng/docs/CKR.md

 | `2001:db8:0:1::4` | Phone (via Yggdrasil) |
 | `2001:db8:0:1::5` | Home PC (via Yggdrasil) |

-The VPS and each device must be built with `--features ckr`, peered with each other (peer the devices **to the VPS over IPv4** — see the note below), and you need each node's public key (`yggdrasil getSelf`).
+The VPS and each device must be peered with each other (peer the devices **to the VPS over IPv4** — see the note below), and you need each node's public key (`yggdrasil getSelf`).
+CKR is included in a default build.

 ### VPS configuration